manu29585/ArchitectureKata/README.md

 - NFR handling and associated diagram representation
 - Final flow walkthrough

+## Introduction

+"The Road Warrior" is an online trip management company which allows travelers to see all the of their existing reservations organized by the trip.
+Below is the list of key features which this application provides:

+- User-Friendly Dashboard: Provides an intuitive and user-friendly dashboard that allows travelers to easily view, manage, and organize their reservations.

+- Reservation Aggregation: The core functionality is aggregating reservations from various sources, including flights, hotels, car rentals etc.

+- Trip Organization: Allow users to organize their reservations into trips.
+This could involve creating tags for each trip, making it easy for users to access the details of a specific journey.

+- Booking Management: Enables users to make changes to their reservations directly through the dashboard, such as modifying flight dates or hotels.

+- Real-Time Updates: Ensures that the dashboard provides real-time updates on flight statuses, gate changes, delays, and other relevant information.

+- Notification System: Implements a notification system that alerts users about upcoming trips, booking confirmations, or changes to their reservations.

+## Business Context

+In today's world when you plan for a trip, there are a lot of things to consider.
+It starts from booking the flight to the destination, to then booking a hotel for your stay.
+But how do you go from Airport to Hotel?
+Oh yes, you need car rentals as well.
+There are lot of options out there which provides the travelers the best possible options to do all the booking mentioned above like Expedia, Thomas Cook, MakeMyTrip and so on.
+Now, if there are already so many option available, why do we need yet another travel website?
+First of all, "The Road Warrior" is not just another travel website.
+It's a travel aggregation solution for all the travel needs.
+Let's think of one scenario, where as a user, you have booked your flight ticket from Expedia, booked your stay in AirBnb and have booked the car in Uber.
+On the day of travel you have to continuously keep switching between different apps to check your bookings.
+Well no longer, this is where "The Road Warrior" comes in.
+We will aggregate all your booking under one trip so you will never have to bother about checking the status of your booking in multiple applications.
+I know what you might be thinking, I have already gone through the hassle of booking the travel from multiple applications, I don't want to go through the trouble of adding these details to another app to get the updates.
+Don't worry, "The Road Warrior" has got you covered.
+Our app will automatically look for for travel booking and will add these under a single trip.
+We also provide data insights on the basis on past travel history and recommend accordingly.
+"The Road Warrior" is your  travel buddy.

+### Business Considerations

+- Data Privacy and Security
+- Monetization
+- Global Reach
+- Travel Recommendations
+- Customer Support
+- Scaling

 ## Systematic Architecture Design

 For this architecture challenge we have followed the systematic architecture design (SAD) technique. ![SAD](.media/SAD.png)